CBM (charity)

-Organizational structure

 Until the end of 2019, CBM operated as a federation with 11 member associations worldwide and its own program-implementing umbrella organisation (CBM International).
 In 2020, CBM International was united with the German member association to form the CBM Christoffel-Blindenmission Christian Blind Mission e.
 V. (CBM) to strengthen the effectiveness and efficiency of the worldwide program work.
 Member associations from the United States and Canada are part of CBM.
 They have had support of the Canadian government.
 They have been given a four-out-of-four star rating by Charity Navigator.

 The other former member associations of CBM International from Italy, Australia, New Zealand, the United Kingdom, Ireland, Kenya, South Africa, Austria and Switzerland continue their work independently of the organization that emerged from CBM International and CBM Germany.

-Recognition and awards

 In 2017 CBM was the joint winner (along with Sightsavers) of the 2017 António Champalimaud Vision Award (the world's largest scientific prize in the field of vision) recognizing its work in supporting blindness prevention, alleviation and rehabilitation programs in developing countries.